sbhat007/mcp-server-deployment/README.md

       ]
     }

-This should give access to this tool to your mcp client
+This should give access to this tool to your mcp client!